National Institute for Animal Agriculture to Host Equine Industry Leaders

 “Anyone who has worked on a large ranch or feedlot knows the importance of having a well-trained horse to move and work the cattle,” said Jared Wareham, NuEra Business Development Manager for Genus/ABS Global who also serves as NIAA board member and on the annual conference planning committee.
 “Various factors are leading to the increased cost of investment, and it is starting to price the animal out of reach for smaller farms and ranches.”

 Tyson Johnson, Sooner Cattle Company will moderate the Council panel on April 20.
-Panelists include Joe Glasscock, Winecup Gamble Ranch; Turner Armitage, AQHA Board of Directors; and Shawn Tiffany, Tiffany Cattle Co.
+Panelists include Jed Roark, O RO Ranch; Turner Armitage, A Bar Ranch and AQHA Ranching Committee; and Shawn Tiffany, Tiffany Cattle Co.
 Additionally, Joe Leathers, general manager of the 6666 Ranch of Yellowstone fame will serve as the opening keynote on the second day of Annual Conference.
 Leathers has been with the Guthrie, Texas ranch for more than two decades.
 His keynote will discuss the significance of the ranch horse and how important they are to the success of each ranch.

 Join our equine and fellow animal agriculture leaders at NIAA’s Annual Conference to learn more about Climate-Smart Animal Agriculture.
+Receive the extended early bird registration rate by using the code HORSE23 at checkout.
 For more information about the 2023 Annual Conference, visit AnimalAgriculture.org.
-For assistance or a media pass, please contact Morgan Young, Director of Communications and Outreach for NIAA at morgan.young@animalagriculture.org
+For registration questions or to receive a media pass, please contact Morgan Young, Director of Communications and Outreach for NIAA at morgan.young@animalagriculture.org.